neopragma/sociabletests/README.md

 The exploration suggests a "real" team that worked in this way would spend proportionally more time on test setup code than they normally would do.
 That means less time spent on value-add activities, lower process cycle efficiency, and lower throughput.

-## C#
+## Exploration 2: C#

 Next, I tried another statically-typed OO language that's widely used for business applications, C#.
-The "travel diary" is in [a separate document](csharp-exploration.md).

-Here's the tl;dr.
+TBD

-## Ruby
+## Exploration 3: Ruby

-As it seems the Nullables approach was developed in a shop that mainly uses JavaScript, it seemed reasonable to try it using a nother dynamically-types language.
+As it seems the Nullables approach was developed in a shop that mainly uses JavaScript, it seemed reasonable to try it using another dynamically-types language.

+TBD

+## Exploration 4: F#

+The pattern language was developed with OO languages in mind.
+Since TDD applies to all kinds of languges, it seemed sensible to try the Nullables and Sociable Tests approach using non-OO languages, as well.
+F# is a functional language for the .NET environment.

+TBD

+## Exploration 5: COBOL

+Procedural Languages represent another category of imperative languages, neither Object-Oriented nor Functional (intrinsically).
+COBOL is a well-known procedural language designed for business applications.
+It's still used in legacy systems in the financial, energy, and public services sectors.

+TBD